-Welcome to the training on Effective Asthma Management at School provided by the Texas Department of State Health Services (DSHS) and the Texas Health and Human Services Commission (HHSC).
+Welcome to the training on Effective Asthma Management at School provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip school nurses to implement and sustain an effective asthma management program that facilitates self-management, access to prescribed medications, trigger reduction, emergency treatment, and how to build universal program support by educating students, parents, and staff.